reframe-hpc/reframe/writing_checks/README.md

         ...
 ```

-# Select systems and programming environments
+# Select Systems and Programming Environments

 Each test written with ReFrame should define the variables `valid_systems` and `valid_prog_environs`.
 These variables allow the fine-grained control of in which systems and programming environments a given regression tests is allowed to run.